grafana/loki/docs/sources/shared/configuration.md

 [id: <string> | default = ""]

 # Configures the gRPC client used to communicate between the querier and the
+# query-frontend, and the querier and the query-scheduler.
+If
-# query-frontend.
-If 'use_separated_clients' is false, this config is used for
+# 'use_separated_clients' is true, this config is only used for communicating
-# communicating with both frontend and scheduler.
+# with frontend and 'query_scheduler_grpc_client_config' should be used to
+# configuring querier <-> scheduler communication.
 # The CLI flags prefix for this block configuration is: querier.frontend-client
 [grpc_client_config: <grpc_client>]